tiyd-python-2015-01/blackjack/README.md

     the console
 + - Add method to display win/lose text after each hand
 + - Add control game flow to the interface

-/////<PyGameInterface>:  Very unlikely, but this class would replace the Interface class to provide a graphical game experience.
-The interface would allow for mouse input or keyboard input corresponding to available menu options or avaiable actions within the game.
-The rest of the functionality would be identical to interface.

-To Do:
-* - The rest of the project